ezillinger/zstort/README.txt

 Zstort - This is a multipurpose audio plugin developed to learn DSP

+This repo contains the entire wdl-ol repo.
+All of the code unique to this project is in IPlugExamples/Zstort

 ==================

 WDL / IPlug - Oli Larkin Edition